-Sensori-neural hearing loss occurs due a problem in the inner ear (cochlear) or in the higher auditory pathways.
-Usually this type of hearing loss is permanent.
+Sensorineural hearing loss occurs due to a problem in the inner ear (cochlear) or in the higher auditory pathways.
+Usually, this type of hearing loss is permanent.

 Conductive hearing loss occurs when the sound is blocked from getting to the inner ear.
-This type of heairng loss could be temporary or permanent.
+This type of hearing loss could be temporary or permanent.

 Auditory process in disorder (APD) occurs in the higher sound processing area of the brain.
 Children with APD have normal peripheral hearing.

 Conductive hearing loss – Glue Ear

 Otitis media is an accumulation of fluid in the middle ear.
 This fluid stops the eardrum and the small middle ear bone from moving freely and therefore causes a conductive hearing loss (resistance of sound) moving through the middle ear space.
 Acute Otitis Media – is often painful and last about 3 weeks before resolving its self.

 Chronic Otitis Media – means fluid remains in the middle ear space over a long period of time.
 Some children may not experience (or show pain).